 When it comes to getting a home loan in retirement, mortgage lenders look at a lot of numbers to decide whether a borrower is qualified — but age isn’t one of them.
 The Equal Credit Opportunity Act makes it unlawful to discriminate against a credit applicant because of age.

-“I once did a 30-year mortgage for a 97-year-old woman,” recalls Michael Becker, sales manager and loan originator at Sierra Pacific Mortgage in Lutherville, Maryland.
+“I once did a 30-year mortgage for a 97-year-old woman,” recalls Michael Becker, branch manager and loan originator at Sierra Pacific Mortgage in Lutherville, Maryland.
 “She was lucid, understood what she was doing and just wanted to help out a family member [by taking] some cash out of her home, and had the income to qualify and the equity in the home — she owned it free and clear — so she was approved.”

 When seniors apply for a mortgage, lenders look at the same criteria as they do for any other borrower, including:

 - Income and other assets

 The minimum credit score to get a conventional loan backed by Fannie Mae or Freddie Mac is 620, although that score won’t qualify you for the best rates.
 Check your credit score before applying for a loan; you can do so for free each week until the end of 2023 by visiting annualcreditreport.com.

 You’ll also want to calculate your DTI using this formula:

 DTI = monthly debt payments (including mortgage or rent) / monthly gross income

 A DTI ratio as high as 50 percent might be allowed, but lenders prefer to see you spending less than 45 percent of your monthly income on debt payments, including your mortgage.

 “The same underwriting guidelines apply to retirees and seniors as does to everyone else,” Becker says.
 “They must have the capacity to repay the loan — that is, have the income and assets to qualify.